Cascading/cascading-jdbc/README.md

 You can install the jars into a local maven repository with

-    > gralde install
+    > gradle install

 or you can use the ones deployed to [conjars](http://conjars.org).

-## mysql and postgres
+## mysql and postgresql

 Database systems like `mysql` require an external database server.
 In order to be able to test with an external server, the build uses system properties, which can be given on the command line.

-Due to this the sub-projects for `mysql` and `postgres` are only enabled, if the connnection information is given to gradle like this:
+Due to this the sub-projects for `mysql` and `postgresql` are only enabled, if the connnection information is given to gradle like this:

     > gradle build -Dcascading.jdbc.url.mysql="jdbc:mysql://some-host/somedb?user=someuser&password=somepw" -i

 or this

-    > gradle build -Dcascading.jdbc.url.postgres='jdbc:postgresql://some-host/somedb?user=some-user&password=somepw' -i
+    > gradle build -Dcascading.jdbc.url.postgresql='jdbc:postgresql://some-host/somedb?user=some-user&password=somepw' -i

 If you want to build both, you can of course combine the properties.